JustineCodes/GitHubCopilot/README.md

   - I have a rudimentary ChatGPT script in Python.
 Pretty cool.
   - I started building a GUI python script that I plan to build into something I can use to chat with ChatGPT.

-  -Thursday the 29th of June
+- Thursday the 29th of June
   - I found <a href="https://freedomgpt.com/" target="_blank">FreedomGPT</a>
     it's supposed to run local, have less restrictions, and be more private. <a href="https://github.com/ohmplatform/FreedomGPT/" target="_blank">GitHub</a> has information.
   - So I have never used 11 GB of RAM on this laptop before.
 I see why the recommend 16GB RAM.
   - I like the theory, but not sure this laptop is can run the software very well.
   - Back to my AI Chatbot and Python learning.
   - Corrected my secrets file to a name that remove the conflict with python's standard library modules.
   - I now have a GUI for my ChatBot!
   - It was interesting, I asked Copilot, "How do I merge my AIChatBot.py with my TestGUI.py" and it showed me how.
 For some odd reason it did change my ChatGPT API engine, but once I updated that things worked as I expected.

+- Friday the 30th of June
+  - I added a filter to the user input.
+This prevents the user from using certain words when reaching out to ChatGPT.
+I am thinking this is one way that you could allow people to use ChatGPT and have a guardrails for data safety.
+Though for it to really work, the filter would need to be intelligent enough to read context.
+Like an AI filter for AI.
+  - I will think on this a bit more.